MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/get-response-info-for-app-reviews.md

 keywords: windows 10, uwp, Store services, Windows Store reviews API, response info
 ---

-# Get response info for app reviews
+# Get response info for reviews

 If you want to programmatically respond to a customer review of your app, you can use this method in the Windows Store reviews API to first determine whether you have permission to respond to the review.
 You cannot respond to reviews submitted by customers who have chosen not to receive review responses.
 After you confirm that you can respond to the review, you can then use the [submit responses to app reviews](submit-responses-to-app-reviews.md) method to programmatically respond to it.